it-is-final/PokeG3ACE/ace_notes/FRLG-Hexwriter-Writer.md

 ## Prequisites
 - Knowledge on how to perform mail corruption and grab ACE
-- `BIC r0, r0, #0xFF` and `BX lr` written to Box 14's name, the name should be ` Foì`
+- The box 14 exit code, the name of box 14 should be ` Foì`
     - This specific set-up does not require any bootstrap if you are writing box name codes only
-    - Instructions on how to write this can be found [here](ExitCodes/FRLG_GrabACE_ShortExit.md) or use the instructions for the exit code bootstrap
+    - Instructions on how to write this can be found [here](ExitCodes/FRLG_GrabACE_ShortExit.md)
 - The exit code bootstrap.
     - This is technically not necessary for the box name codes and can be created after the creation of the hexwriter
-    - The code also writes `BX lr` to Box 14 for convenience.
     - This will allow the hexwriter to exit properly via `r0`
     - Instructions on how to create this can be found [here](ExitCodes/GrabACEBootstrap.md)